This film is not currently scheduled to screen at New Park.

 A director whose name loomed large over his films, Federico Fellini was one of the great Italian filmmakers in modern cinema.
-This is the first in a series of his films that we will be screening in conjunction with the BFI in early 2020 to mark the centenary of his birth.
+To mark the centenary of Fellini's birth, we will be having a retrospective of his films screening in conjunction with the BFI throughout the 2020 Chichester International Film Festival.

 A series of stories following a week in the life of a philandering Roman paparazzo journalist Marcello Rubini (Marcello Mastroianni), who could easily be Fellini’s alter-ego.
 The film includes the image of Anita Ekberg cavorting in the Trevi fountain, which is one of the era’s most iconic.
 Beginning with the startling image of a statue of Christ being transported over the city by helicopter, Fellini’s panorama of the contemporary Roman ‘good life’ marked a decisive turning point in the director’s career.